enzymefinance/oyente/README.md

 ## Quick Start

-A container with the dependencies set up can be found [here](https://hub.docker.com/r/luongnguyen/oyente/).
+A container with required dependencies configured can be found [here](https://hub.docker.com/r/luongnguyen/oyente/).
+The image is however outdated.
+We are working on pushing the latest image to dockerhub for your convenience.
+If you experience any issue with this image, please try to build a new docker image by pulling this codebase before open an issue.

 To open the container, install docker and run: